 Biocriteria

 All surface waters of the PUEBLO OF SANDIA with an existing or attainable aquatic life/fishery use shall be assessed by comparison to the biological integrity of a "least impacted" or minimally impacted reference water to best represent the most natural condition for that surface waterbody within the Middle Rio Grande Basin and with similar hydrologic conditions.
 The biological integrity of the surface waters, as measured by multi-metric indices of benthic macroinvertebrates, fish, periphyton, or other appropriate indicators, shall not significantly differ from reference waters, taking into account variability.
 A significant adverse alteration of the biological integrity of the aquatic life/fishery constitutes a violation of these surface water quality standards.

 All wetlands within the reservation, which are not constructed wetlands (used for the repository or treatment system for wastes from human sources) are considered surface waters of the PUEBLO OF SANDIA.
 It is the policy of the PUEBLO OF SANDIA to protect wetlands because wetlands provide a variety of environmental benefits including wildlife habitat and recharge of groundwater.
 The Pueblo of Sandia will, through the use of multi-metric indices of benthic macroinvertebrates, fish, periphyton, or other appropriate wetland indicators ensure that the biological integrity of wetlands is maintained.
-Wetland integrity shall not significantly differ from reference wetlands, taking account variability.
+Wetland integrity shall not significantly differ from reference wetlands, taking into account variability.
 A significant adverse alteration of the biological integrity of wetlands at naturally occurring levels, within the natural range of variation for the individual wetlands and values of wetlands shall not occur.

 Sediment Quality